 We are happy to have produced several self-guided tours of New Orleans and our collection is growing.

-Each tour has a map that you could also download to a smartphone.
+Each tour has a map that you can also download to a smartphone.
 Some can be experienced as GPS-enabled audio tours.

-TIP - If you are in town, consider one of our live guided tours of the areas list below.
+TIP - If you are in town, consider one of our live guided tours of the areas listed below.
 Our tours are pay-what-you-like.

 Our list of self-guided New Orleans tours: